LET’S GET OUTSIDE! Providers

 TAKE THE FIRST STEP…

 It doesn’t take much to create healthy, comfortable, and engaging outside spaces for young children!
 Take your first step to enhance and use your outdoor sites every day with help from ECHO and NLI.
-We invite you to share your progress with us (email@example.com and on the NLI Get Outside!
-Blog).
+We invite you to share your progress with us (email@example.com and on the NLI Let’s Get Outside!
+Forum).

-The Natural Learning Initiative (NLI), NC State University, the National Wildlife Federation, their partners, and supporting entities assume no responsibility for consequences arising from physical interventions using information contained in this document.
+Disclaimer: The Natural Learning Initiative (NLI), NC State University, the National Wildlife Federation, their partners, and supporting entities assume no responsibility for consequences arising from physical interventions using information contained in this document.
 Under no circumstances will liability be assumed for any loss or damage, including without limitation, indirect or consequential, incurred during installation, management, and use of such interventions.
 Highly recommended is adherence to relevant local, state, and national regulatory requirements concerning but not limited to health and safety, accessibility, licensing, and program regulation.

 ¹ This document is produced by the National Wildlife Federation’s Early Childhood Health Outdoors (ECHO) program and North Carolina State University’s Natural Learning Initiative (NLI).
-It is one of two, targeting child care providers and regulators respectively, addressing COVID-19 transmission reduction in child care facilities by increasing time outside.
+It is one of a series, targeting child care providers and regulators respectively, addressing COVID-19 transmission reduction in child care facilities by increasing time outside.
 A third document presents the case for outside time as a broad strategy for reducing risk of COVID-19 spread for children and accompanying adults.